MeltX0R/MeltX0R.github.io/_posts/2019-10-15-cobalt-gang-apt.markdown

 I then performed a search on PassiveTotal for the initial C2 domain *(hunvenbinusa.info)* and found that it shared an IP address with two other domains - *bueatyslim.site* and *ispot-world.com*.
-While I haven't found evidence indicating *ispot-world.com* is related to this campaign, *Censys.io* records reveal that *bueatyslim.site* utilizes a LetsEncrypt certificate that contains a SANs (Subject Alternative Name) of *"unvenbinusa.info"* - therefore, I believe *bueatyslim.site* to be an additional C2 domain utilized in this campaign.
+While I haven't found evidence indicating *ispot-world.com* is related to this campaign, *Censys.io* records reveal that *bueatyslim.site* utilizes a LetsEncrypt certificate that contains a SANs (Subject Alternative Name) of *"hunvenbinusa.info"* - therefore, I believe *bueatyslim.site* to be an additional C2 domain utilized in this campaign.

 &nbsp;